mittsc01/race-app-server/README.md

 ## Description
 *all endpoints in this section require a JWT token.
 All otherwise valid requests missing the token will receive a 401 unauthorized response.

+## Summary
+The Race Director App is a simple app that allows the user to create races and add results.
+It's as straightforward as creating an account and creating a race.
+Use for your local running club or cross country team to share race information and results publicly without a lot of fuss.

 ### Races
 * GET /api/races/
     * responds with 200 and list of all races in the database